bouzou1972/FileConverterBox/replit.md

 - **Best Practices**: Industry-standard recommendations for each tool
 - **Common Use Cases**: Tagged examples of typical applications
 - **Visual Hierarchy**: Clear organization with icons and structured layouts
+- **Comprehensive Content**: Rich examples and tutorials for each tool's specific use cases

 ## Key Components